Skip to main content

 Nexmo third-party resources for support

 Every portal that we checked offers a contact form, but there are exemplary solutions.
 Does it seem enough to provide an email address users can write their problems to?
 The whole support process can be made much more effective if the relevant person/department gets your question, with the details they need to actually help you.
+On Orange’s support section users are asked to choose from five categories with several subcategories in each.

 Orange contact form